 What is Cayuse?

-Cayuse is a commercially available "system-to-system" alternative to the Grants.gov PDF application forms previously used at The University of Iowa.
-Instead of downloading Adobe Grants.gov PDF packages from Grants.gov, Cayuse users log in to the Cayuse website and create their own Grants.gov application by selecting the specific agency announcement and using the Cayuse interface.
+Cayuse is a commercial web-based "system-to-system" platform for submitting federal proposals through Grants.gov , Cayuse users log in to the Cayuse website and create their own Grants.gov application by selecting the specific agency announcement and using the Cayuse interface.
 Cayuse offers many user-friendly features, such as:

 • Error checking, using NIH Commons (or other federal agency) standards, PRIOR TO submission